mithun218/GiNaCDE/README.md

 If you encounter a bug, please open a new [issue](https://github.com/mithun218/GiNaCDE/issues/new) on the GitHub repository to report the bug, and tag it "bug".
 Please provide sufficient information to reproduce the bug and include as much information as possible that can be helpful for fixing it.

+## Citation
+If you use this software in your project, please cite the following article:

+Bairagi, M., (2022).
+GiNaCDE: the high-performance F-expansion and First Integral Methods with C++ library for solving Nonlinear Differential Equations.
+Journal of Open Source Software, 7(72), 3885, https://doi.org/10.21105/joss.03885